ankitthakur/SwiftPing/README.md

 ## Todo

-Test cases and usage needs to be added
+Test cases needs to be added

 ## Author